 San Miguel Food Market

-Why This isn’t just any food market – (sorry Borough but you have work to do).
+This isn’t just any food market.
 It has 33 stalls with everything from baby eels to macaroons to local wines.
 Go there to buy some local produce, try some delicious tapas, drink the local wine and experience a huge variety of high quality Spanish cuisine under one roof.

 Price Spend as much or little as you wish